abdullah-azeemi/F1-podium-predictor/Readme.md

-# 🏎️ F1 Qualifying Telemetry Analysis — Hungary GP 2025
+# 🏎️ F1 Qualifying Telemetry Analysis — Monza & Hungary GP 2025

-This project explores and visualizes driver telemetry data from the **2025 Hungarian Grand Prix Qualifying session** using the [`FastF1`](https://theoehrly.github.io/Fast-F1/) package.
+This project explores and visualizes driver telemetry data from the **2025 Hungarian and Monza Grand Prix Qualifying sessions** using the [`FastF1`](https://theoehrly.github.io/Fast-F1/) package.

 We focus on comparing key telemetry metrics (Speed, Throttle, Brake, RPM, etc.) across selected drivers — **Leclerc (LEC)**, **Norris (NOR)**, and **Piastri (PIA)** — to reveal subtle differences in driving styles and car behavior.